mdbootstrap/mdb-ui-kit/README.md

 ### material-fullpalette.css or material.css?

-The only difference is that `material-fullpalette.css` has the full colors palette available, the other one has just the primary colors.
+The only difference is that `material-fullpalette.css` has the full colors palette available (large file), the other one has just the primary colors (small file).

 ### Use custom color as primary